trollLemon/CPlus-palette/README.md

  cpluspalette: pathToImage numberOfColors -t [quantization type]
 Example: cpluspalette ~/Pictures/picture.png 8 -t 1

--t 1: uses K mean Clustering for Color Palette Generation: slower but produces better palettes most of the time -t 2: used Median Cut for Color Palette Generation: Faster than K means Clustering but color palettes aren't always as good
+-k: uses K mean Clustering for Color Palette Generation: slower but produces better palettes most of the time
+-m: used Median Cut for Color Palette Generation: Faster than K means Clustering but color palettes aren't always as good
 ```
 To generate a palette, input a path to an image file, the number of colors you want, and optionally the quantization type:
 -t 1: Uses K means Clustering for color quantization